usegalaxy-eu/pulsar-network-docs/source/rabbitmq.rst

        pulsar_default: # use for remote Pulsar nodes and ALWAYS overwrite the runner.
        ...

-   and add the new pulsar destination to TPV configuratio:
+   and add the new pulsar destination to TPV configuration:

    ::